BookingSync/bookingsync-api-docs/content/reference/endpoints/destinations.md

 ## List destinations

-List all destinations for given account(s).
+List all destinations for a given account(s).

 ~~~
 GET /destinations